miguelraz/Denumpyfy.jl/README.md

 I then spent [about 2 afternoons packing 20 regexes in to a trenchcoat](https://xkcd.com/1205/) and calling it a Julia package so that others may join me in not fiddling with indexing of nasty, nasty "vectorized" code.

-My code is quite naive - it tries to be a bit smart about line by line regex replacing, and doesn't really handle global context or `self` rewriting - yet.
+My code is quite naive - it tries to be a bit smart about line by line regex replacing, and doesn't really handle global context or `self` rewriting - and likely won't.
+It was written with **replacing tutorial numpy notebook tutorials in mind**.
+If you are looking for something that is much more robust/heavy duty, please check out [Py2Jl.jl -> py2many](https://github.com/adsharma/py2many).
+You can compare `Denumpyfy.jl` vs `py2many` with `puncture.jl` vs `tests/demopy2many.jl`, respectively.
+At time of writing, their AST parser is an unfinished copy/paste from their Rust transpiler, so please help out by filing PRs/issues over there.

 Use entirely at your own risk, and see some of the `tests/runtests.jl` to see what the package can help you out with.